What Does Gin Taste Like? A Comprehensive Guide to Gin’s Flavor Profile

 London Dry Gin is the most well-known type of gin and is often used as a base for many classic cocktails.
 It is made using a combination of botanicals, including juniper, coriander, and citrus, and is distilled multiple times.

-Related Posts What Does Walleye Taste Like?
+Related Posts What Does Parsley Taste Like?
+A Clear and Neutral Answer

 Despite its name, London Dry Gin can be made anywhere in the world, as long as it meets certain production standards.